ucsd-cse29/fa24/src/week4/asan.md

 The key thing is it has a _stacktrace_, which specifically points to `wrongarg.c:3`, or line 3 of the file `wrongarg.c`.

-Why isn't ASan the default?
-Mainly because it makes programs significantly slower.
+Q: Why isn't ASan the default?
+A: Mainly because it makes programs significantly slower.
 On small test cases and inputs that's not a big deal, so it's great for debugging, or for deploying in an environment where speed isn't an issue.
 But if you're trying to hash as many passwords as you can in 10 seconds, it's best to not turn it on!
 So there's a good reason to have the option to compile two different executables, which we called `wrongarg` and `wrongarg.asan` above.

+## GDB
+Another tool that can help us debug memory errors is one we have been using a little bit already, `gdb`. `gdb` is a command-line debugger that allows us to step through our program line by line and inspect the values of variables at each step.
+It can also give us backtraces through our program to show us where the error may have occurred.